Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 An open methodology for deep-tech hardware.
 Multi-agent.
 Auditable.
 Reproducible.

-• One shared representation, one truth.
-Architecture, RTL, firmware, and physical-implementation views all derive from the same underlying intermediate representation.
-No drift between specs, no “the schematic was right, the firmware wasn’t”.
+Architecture, silicon, firmware, and physical-implementation views all derive from the same underlying intermediate representation.
+No drift between specs.

-• Human-in-the-lead.
 No agent acts unilaterally on safety-relevant decisions.
 The methodology is built around human judgement and human accountability — the AI loop accelerates, it does not replace.

 Strategy first.
 Silicon second.